michalwa/py-cliffs/README.md

 # py-clifford
-This is an implementation of [Clifford](https://github.com/michalwa/Clifford) (originally written in Java) for Python.
+This is an implementation of [Clifford](https://github.com/michalwa/Clifford) (originally written in Java) for Python 3 (tested in 3.7.4).
-Although this (preferred) implementation has much more functionality, it's still compliant with the original concept.
+Although this implementation has much more functionality, it's still compliant with the original concept.

 **Clifford** is a command parsing utility useful for creating internal